 After we got it back to our house, I spent some time just looking at it, brainstorming what I might be able to do with it.
 That’s when the idea of making Christmas trees occurred to me.

 I liked the idea, because there was enough trim pieces there to make a few trees–enough for me to have a set for myself, plus make a set for each of my kids.
 As a Christmas decoration, it would be something we could set out year after year, as a way of including memories of my parents, and my childhood home, in our Christmas traditions. 💕🎄

 How to Make Christmas Trees from Scrap Wood or Moulding

 My husband got out his miter saw, and adjusted it to cut 45 degree angles.
 I had a picture in my mind of how the trees should look, so I gave him the measurements for each piece, and he did the sawing.

 I mixed and matched different trim pieces of different textures and widths, and just experimented until I got the look I wanted, even using the back side of some pieces, because I liked the varying textures and ridges.

 We made six trees altogether, and no two are alike.

-The tree trunk stand is also made from oak scraps from the top of Dad’s garage.
+The tree trunk stands for our wooden Christmas trees are also made from oak scraps from the top of Dad’s garage.